Skip to main content

 Travel to Germany

+Flying can be the cheapest way to get to Germany and from there to other European countries, especially if the flights are booked well in advance.
+The most important international and domestic airports in Germany are Frankfurt, Munich and Düsseldorf, Berlin, Cologne, Hamburg and Stuttgart.
 Frankfurt is Germany's main hub - one of Europe's four major hubs - and the destination of most intercontinental flights but Munich is a growing secondary hub.
 Travellers can easily fly in from most places of the world and then connect with Germany's biggest and most respected airline Lufthansa, which is a member of the Star Alliance.

 The airports of Frankfurt, Düsseldorf and Köln/Bonn are connected to the InterCityExpress high speed rail lines.
 The others all feature either a commuter rail station or some sort of connection to the nearest rail station as well as public transport to the central station of the respective cities.
 Lufthansa's passengers travelling from Frankfurt Airport have the option to check-in their luggage in Cologne, Düsseldorf or Stuttgart train stations and connect to the airport by ICE (AIRrailservice).
 If doing so, be sure to book the train journey like a Lufthansa connecting flight (ie in advance together with the flight), otherwise you will be responsible for a missed connection.

 Regular train services connect Germany with all neighbouring countries - most operated by Deutsche Bahn (DB).
 Almost all neighbouring countries and even some non-neighbouring countries are quite well connected with "EuroCity" (EC} trains.
 They are a little bit slower and slightly less comfortable than the European high speed trains but nevertheless reach up to 200 km/h.
-They are a worthwhile way to travel - not only for budget travellers or landscape viewers.There are also several European high speed trains to cross into or get out of Germany.
+They are a worthwhile way to travel - not only for budget travellers or landscape viewers.
+There are also several European high-speed trains to cross into or get out of Germany.

 International ferry services exist, notably to Scandinavia.
-Depending on the country your are leaving from towards Germany, different companies offer tickets.
+Depending on the country you are leaving from towards Germany, different companies offer tickets.
 Eurolines, a cooperation of European bus companies, sells tickets to and from almost any other European country.
 The German partner is called Touring.

 Travelling within Germany